htcondor/htcondor/docs/users-manual/dagman-applications.rst

 *condor_submit_dag*.
 Each of these independent DAGs would logically be in its own directory, such that it could be run or tested independent of other DAGs.
-Thus, all references to files will be designed to be relative to the DAG’s own directory.
+Thus, all references to files will be designed to be relative to the DAG's own directory.

 Consider an example DAG within a directory named ``dag1``.
 There would be a DAG input file, named ``one.dag`` for this example.
 Assume the